-Australia profile -Timeline - BBC News
+Australia profile -Timeline

 1975 - Australia introduces new immigration laws, restricting the number of unskilled workers allowed into the country.

 The government of Gough Whitlam is plagued by resignations and the blocking of its budget by the upper house of the parliament.
 In an unprecedented move, the governor-general, Sir John Kerr, dismisses the government.
-A caretaker administration under Malcolm Fraser is installed.
+A caretaker administration under Malcolm Fraser is installed, and goes on to win the general election.

 1983 March - Bob Hawke becomes prime minister after his Labor Party secures a landslide victory.

 1986 - The Australia Act makes Australian law fully independent of the British parliament and legal system.
-There is no longer any provision for Australian courts to mount final appeals to the Privy Council in London.
+Turning to Asia

-1991 December - Paul Keating becomes prime minister.
+1991 December - Paul Keating becomes Labor prime minister.

-1992 - The Citizenship Act is amended to remove swearing an oath of allegiance to the British Crown.
-Prime Minister Paul Keating's Labor government pledges to make Australia a republic and to concentrate on links with Asia.

-1993 - Keating wins elections.
-The Native Title Act establishes a process for the granting of Aboriginal land rights.
+1993 - The Native Title Act establishes a process for the granting of Aboriginal land rights.

-1996 - Keating defeated in elections.
-John Howard of the Liberal Party becomes prime minister.
+1996 - John Howard of the Liberal Party wins elections to become prime minister.

-1998 - Elections see Howard's Liberal and National party coalition re-elected, but with a reduced majority.
-Delegates to a constitutional convention vote to replace Queen Elizabeth II as head of state with a president chosen by parliament.
-The issue is put to a referendum in 1999.
-The proposal is defeated, with 55% voting to retain the status quo.

 1999 - Australia leads intervention force in East Timor to counter pro-Indonesia militia violence after territory's independence vote.
-Relations with Indonesia worsen.

-2000 - Australia hosts the Olympic Games in Sydney, the most popular ever.

-2001 January - Australia celebrates 100 years since its inauguration as the Commonwealth of Australia.
+1999 November - Referendum on making Australia a republic defeated, with 55% voting to retain the status quo.

 2001 August - Australia turns away hundreds of boat people over several months, the most prominent group having been rescued from a sinking ferry.
 Australia pays Nauru to detain many of them.